 Dr. Connor says this option is mid-range in cost but offers many of the luxury models' functions.
 Think: a heated seat, an eco-mode and dual nozzles for frontal feminine sprays and rear washes.

 "This model also has adjustable water temperature and pressure, which is very important.
 Another great feature is that the nozzles have a quick-release function that makes them very easy to remove and clean," she continues.
-"All of these options, plus easy installation, make this bidet perfect for seniors."
+"All of these options, plus easy installation, make this bidet perfect for older adults."

 8. Best Dual-Nozzle: SAMODRA Bidet Attachment